PipedreamHQ/pipedream/docs/docs/workflows/vpc/README.md

 ### Run workflows within a VPC

 To run workflows in a VPC, check the **Run in Private Network** option in workflow settings and select the network you created.
-All outbound network requests for the workflow will originate from the static egress IP for the VPM (both when testing a workflow or when running the workflow in production).
+All outbound network requests for the workflow will originate from the static egress IP for the VPC (both when testing a workflow or when running the workflow in production).

 ![Selecting a VPC within the workflow settings](https://res.cloudinary.com/pipedreamin/image/upload/v1690913944/CleanShot_2023-08-01_at_14.18.42_rihwff.png)